davidgasquez/handbook/content/teamwork.md

   - Stick to defining components and keep concepts.
 Show how the components interact.
   - Define boundaries and limitations of each component.
   - Write tech specs before you write software (examples in [Codeburst][codeburst] and [Lyft][lift]).
 A tech spec forces you to think through complicated issues and to get everyone on the same page.
 This helps to avoid wasting time on dead-end solutions or building the wrong thing.
 - Define the culture and values.
 [Culture][culture] is simply a shared way of doing something with passion.
+Culture is created and re-created by the choices made by individuals every day.
+It can be reshaped by conscious effort applied gently, subtly, and consistently.
+  - Make the right thing to do the easiest thing to do.
+  - Solve problems by fixing the environment that allowed them to occur.
+  - Times change, trends change, cultures change.
 - Work in the open and document everything.
   - Processes
   - Conventions